 The winner: We are going to give this one to ExpressVPN because it is easier to find the right streaming servers, and they also offer faster speeds, which is important to streamers.

 When it comes to finding a good VPN, a respected name that is trusted by the community matters.
-This is why many people find themselves choosing between ExpressVPN and NordVPN.
-They are both excellent services with a very similar offering, so how do you choose between the two?
+This is why many people find themselves choosing between ExpressVPN vs NordVPN.
+They are both excellent services with very similar offerings, so how do you choose between the two?

 While we think that most users will be very happy with either option, we have chosen ExpressVPN as our preferred service.
 Why?
 They offer better speeds and have a more usable interface that makes it easier to maximize your use of their service.
 They also offer better coverage when it comes to international locations, especially when it comes to Africa, the Middle East, and Central and South America.